How Much Coffee is Too Much? The Truth about Caffeine May Surprise You

 How much coffee is too much coffee?
 See, there are many factors involved, and this also varies from person to person, but we’ll walk you through absolutely all the details.

-The Basics of Coffee & Caffiene
+The Basics of Coffee & Caffeine

-It's paramount that you understand that when we refer to coffee, we are talking about regular, black coffee.
+In this article, it’s also important that you understand that when we refer to coffee, we are talking about regular, black coffee.
 This means NO milk, or cream, or sugar.

-A standard cup of coffee has roughly two calories, approximately 80-100mgs of caffeine, and packs a powerful source of antioxidants that will get you covered for your daily needs (whether it's caffeinated or decaf, the benefits are the same).
+A standard cup of coffee has roughly two calories, approximately 80-100mgs of caffeine, and packs a powerful source of antioxidants that will get you covered for your daily needs whether it’s caffeinated or decaf, the benefits are the same.

 Caffeine Sensitivity and Caffeine Tolerance.